-Kogarah City Council has engaged Morrison Low to undertake merger business case modelling across a broad range of factors (financial, social, environmental) in order to understand the implications of the merger proposed by the Independent Local Government Review Panel.
-Additionally, Council has also sought advice on potential mergers of a smaller number of these councils assessed against the same criteria.
+Rockdale City Council has engaged Morrison Low to undertake merger business case modelling across a broad range of factors (financial, social, environmental) in order to understand the implications of the merger proposed by the Independent Local Government Review Panel.
+Additionally, Council has also sought advice on potential mergers of the traditional St George councils only.